Slideshow Pictures: Men's Health -- 15 Ways to Stay On Top of Your Game

 Keep It Clean

-Are you sick and tired of being sick and tired?
 Scrub up!
-Wash your hands for 20 seconds before you cook or eat, and after you use the restroom.
-It's one of the most important ways to avoid colds and flu all year long.
-If you don't have soap and water handy, use an alcohol-based sanitizer.
+Wash your hands for 20 seconds before you cook or eat.
+Ditto after you use the restroom.
+It's one of the simplest, least costly ways to help avoid colds and flu all year long.
+No soap and water handy?
+Use an alcohol-based hand sanitizer.

 Dress the Part

 Looking sharp shows that you're prepared.
-To dress for success, start with a black, grey, or navy suit.
-Add coordinated socks, a matching tie, and dark, polished shoes.
-Go easy on the cologne.
+To dress for success, start with classic colors: black, grey, or navy.
+Add same-color socks, a matching tie, and dark, polished shoes.
 Your hair and nails should be neat and clean.
 Keep jewelry and other accents low-key.

 Be Kind and Polite